ntnhut/LeetSolve/docs/source/Two_Pointers/08_TP_11_Container_With_Most_Water_int.md

 1
 ```

-### Code explanation

-1. The code initializes a variable `maxA` to keep track of the maximum area found.
-Initially, `maxA` is set to 0.

-2. The solution employs two nested loops to iterate through pairs of vertical lines.
-The outer loop (`i`) iterates from the first vertical line to the second-to-last vertical line (up to `height.size() - 1`), and the inner loop (`j`) iterates from the second vertical line to the last vertical line.

-3. For each pair of vertical lines at indices `i` and `j`, it calculates the area formed by these lines.
-The area is determined by taking the minimum height between `height[i]` and `height[j]` (as the shorter line limits the height of the rectangle) and multiplying it by the distance between the lines, which is `(j - i)`.

-4. In each iteration of the inner loop, it updates `maxA` to store the maximum area encountered so far by comparing it with the calculated area.
-This ensures that `maxA` always holds the maximum area among all possible pairs of vertical lines.

-5. After both loops have completed, the function returns the final value of `maxA`, which represents the maximum area that can be enclosed by two vertical lines from the `height` vector.
+This solution efficiently computes the maximum area of water that can be trapped between two vertical lines by iterating through all possible pairs of lines.
+By considering all combinations of lines and calculating the area using the formula `(min(height[i], height[j]) * (j - i))`, where `height[i]` and `height[j]` represent the heights of the two lines and `(j - i)` represents the width between them, it effectively evaluates the area formed by each pair and updates `maxA` with the maximum area encountered.

+This approach optimizes the computation by exhaustively considering all possible pairs of lines and efficiently computing the area without requiring additional space.

 ### Complexity
 This solution has a time complexity of `O(n^2)`, where `n` is the number of elements in the `height` vector.
 This is because it checks all possible pairs of vertical lines, resulting in a quadratic time complexity.
 The space complexity is `O(1)`, as it only uses a constant amount of extra space to store the `maxA` variable.